veillette/hands-on/README.md

 ## Overview

 This textbook provides a thorough introduction to advanced laboratory methods in physics, focusing on experimental design, data analysis, scientific thinking, and technical writing.
-It is designed for upper-level undergraduate physics students and early graduate students.
+It is designed for upper-level undergraduate physics students.

 ## Features